elvisonob/elvisonob/README.md

 - Open to Full Stack Software Developer role
 - Recent Graduate from a full stack developer bootcamp with Boolean UK
-- I am currently learning GraphQL and Unit Testing, and building another MERN project
+- I am currently learning GraphQL and using it for a new MERN project.
 - MSc Oil and Gas Engineering
 - MEng Electrical and Telecommunication Engineering
 - BEng Electrical and Electronics Engineering (2:1)